paul-nechifor/tiny-unix-utils/readme.md

 ## TODO

+* Convert every thing to the C calling convention.
 * Create a common location for common things like `sys_call_creat equ 8`.
 * Split tests into files and extract common testing utilities.